liviamanda/computer-vision/Lung Cancer Detection - Image Classification/README.md

 ### Overview

 This project aims to evaluate concepts in Computer Vision.
 The specific goals include:
-- Understanding the principles of Computer Vision/NLP.
+- Understanding the principles of Computer Vision.
-- Preparing data for use in a Computer Vision/NLP model.
+- Preparing data for use in a Computer Vision model.
 - Implementing an Artificial Neural Network using the selected data.
 - Analyzing and explaining the performance of the designed Artificial Neural Network architecture.